kasketis/netfox/README.md

 NFX.sharedInstance().stop()
 </pre>
 to stop netfox and clear all saved data.
-If you stop netfox it's view will not be displayed until you call start method again.
+If you stop netfox its view will not be displayed until you call start method again.

 If you want to just enable/disable logging functionality or clear the data please use the buttons provided in the settings view